A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Introduction

 \subsection{Paper Organization}

-A rather elaborated description of our attack on coin-flipping protocols is given in \cref{sec:Technique}.
-Basic notations, definitions and facts are given in \cref{sec:Preliminaries}.
+A rather elaborate description of our attack on coin-flipping protocols is given in \cref{sec:Technique}.
+Basic notations, definitions, and facts are given in \cref{sec:Preliminaries}.
 We also present there some useful manipulations of coin-flipping protocols.
-In \cref{sec:AttackingRobustProtocols}, we show how to attack protocols of certain structure, that we refer to as \textit{robust}, and in \cref{sec:attack} we extend this attack to arbitrary protocols.
+In \cref{sec:AttackingRobustProtocols}, we show how to attack protocols of certain structure, that we refer to as \textit{robust}, and in \cref{sec:arbitrary_coinflip} we extend this attack to arbitrary protocols.
+Finally, in \cref{sec:StronglyAdaptive} we present a \emph{bidirectional} strongly adaptive attack (a bidirectional attack is impossible in the standard adaptive model).